NIR-Iarnród Éireann: Onboard the Enterprise (Belfast Lanyon Place to Dublin)

 Boarding and Departure from Belfast Lanyon Place

-Both Belfast Lanyon Place and Dublin Connolly will not allow you onto the platform to board the train ahead of the scheduled departure time.
-Passengers are kept waiting up until around 10-15 minutes before departure time, with very different experiences in Belfast and Dublin – In Dublin a waiting room with an abundance of chairs is provided; However in Belfast Lanyon Place there are no such amenities, and so you’ll end up queuing in front of the gate with all the other passengers until the gate is opened.
+Both Belfast Lanyon Place and Dublin Connolly did not allow passengers onto the platform to board the train ahead of the scheduled departure time.
+Passengers are kept waiting up until around 10-15 minutes before departure time, with very different experiences in Belfast and Dublin – In Dublin a waiting room with an abundance of chairs is provided; However in Belfast Lanyon Place there were no such amenities, and so passengers ended up queuing in front of the gate with all the other passengers until the gate was opened.

-Once you get past the gate, simply follow the directions down onto the relevant platform.
-Trains generally travel to Dublin First Plus-first and locomotive last, with the reverse being true for the trip back to Belfast.
+Trains generally travelled to Dublin First Plus-first and locomotive last, with the reverse being true for the trip back to Belfast.
 The trains are hard to miss, but on some occasions the specially branded train sets are replaced by regular NIR/Irish Rail train sets.

 I’ve personally not experienced late departures on the Enterprise, and the gates close 2 minutes before departure, so it goes without saying that you should not arrive late for your train nevertheless.